open-policy-agent/conftest/docs/index.md

 > **TIP:** It is recommended to use the `--show-builtin-errors` flag when using
 > the `parse_config`, `parse_config_file`, and `parse_combined_config_files`
 > functions.
 This way errors encountered during parsing will be raised.
-This
-> flag will be enabled by default in a future release.

 **deny.rego**